lcmaas/openemr/Documentation/Direct_Messaging_README.txt

 At this time, the envisioned workflow is that the notification user will review the message text and any included Documents to determine which patient the content belongs to and will then set the patient using the existing Patient Note interface for choosing a patient.
-Once the patient is sent, the Patient Note can be forwarded to another provider or staff member as appropriate using the existing forwarding mechanism for Patient Notes.
+Once the patient is set, the Patient Note can be forwarded to another provider or staff member as appropriate using the existing forwarding mechanism for Patient Notes.
 The unassigned Documents can be viewed by Selecting Miscellaneous::New Documents from the main left navigation menu, which opens a Documents list.
 Once